Skip navigation

 These cottonwood seeds get everywhere, and they can even contribute to clogging your condensate drain line.
 This is where condensation runoff gets pumped out of your air conditioner.

 That tube already has to deal with mold and mildew growth throughout the year until your next maintenance visit, but debris is also a problem.
 Most of the time, we think of dirt, leaves, and maybe bugs getting in that line, but cottonwood seed can, too.
+Professional duct cleaning services may also be helpful, especially if you’re concerned about accumulated debris—learn how to spot the difference between expert air duct cleaning and cut-rate services.

 This would take quite a bit of cottonwood seed buildup, but the fan that’s built into your AC cabinet can get jammed.
 This is used to dispel additional heat created by the air conditioner and keep things cool, so if it gets jammed up, it could cause problems for your AC’s ability to cool off.
+Wondering if your system can still perform at peak levels?
+It might be time to ask yourself if your AC has what it takes to go the distance during the long summer months.

 When cottonwood season winds down, your air conditioner needs a helping hand to regain its efficiency.
 If you notice a lot of cottonwood seed in your yard throughout the year, it’s worth it to schedule a second maintenance visit right around the time the season ends.